HannesRammer/Rainbow/README.md

 HOW TO RUN
 ----------

-   1.Download and extract the latest version
+   1. Download and extract the latest version
-   2.Open its root folder in Dart Editor
+   2. Open its root folder in Dart Editor
-   3.pub get on pubspec.yaml
+   3. pub get on pubspec.yaml
-   4.run rainbow.html via Dart Editor
+   4. run rainbow.html via Dart Editor

 *******************************************************************************************
 HOW TO USE